Rurusetto/rurusetto/content/posts/bosu/index.md

 - ![Sudden Death Icon](mod-icon/sudden-death-mod.png) Sudden Death
   - Miss and fail.
-    - If you miss, you fail.
+    - If you get hit, you fail.

 - ![Hidden Icon](mod-icon/hidden-mod.png) Hidden
   - Cherries will become invisible near you.